vharmain/nbb-lambda-adapter/README.md

 # nbb-lambda-adapter

-NPM package to enable running Clojurescript code on AWS Lambda NodeJS runtime
+[NPM package](https://www.npmjs.com/package/nbb-lambda-adapter) to enable running Clojurescript code on AWS Lambda NodeJS runtime using [nbb](https://github.com/babashka/nbb).

 This approach is compatible with all existing tooling for `node`.
 Use CDK, SAM, Serverless or whatever build/deployment tool.